FleekHQ/action-deploy/README.md

 The action can be configured with the following input arguments:

-- apiKey (required) - Your Fleek scoped API key that has permission to the deploy to the configured site.
+- apiKey (required) - Your Fleek scoped API key that has permission to deploy to the configured site.

 - workDir (optional) - The location of your .fleek.json config file.
 Defaults to repositories base directory.